Azure/AppService/_posts/2020-08-11-Crash-Monitoring Feature in Azure App Service.md

 ![View Exception in Visual Studio]({{site.baseurl}}/media/2020/08/crash-monitoring-visual-studio-exception.png)

-## View Historical Data
+### View Historical Data

 You can view up to past 15 days of data in the **View History** section.
 If you delete the memory dumps from your storage accounts, they will no longer show in this section.

 ![Crash Monitoring Historical Data]({{site.baseurl}}/media/2020/08/crash-monitoring-history.png)

-## Completely Disable Crash Monitoring
+##  Disable Crash Monitoring

-To completely disable Crash Monitoring, you need to disable the app setting for the tool.
-You can do this by clicking on **Disable agent** in the Analyze section.
-This will remove the app setting for Crash Monitoring and restart your app.
+To disable Crash Monitoring, click **Disable agent** in the Analyze section.
+This will remove the app settings for Crash Monitoring and restart your app.

 ![Crash Monitoring disable agent]({{site.baseurl}}/media/2020/08/crash-monitoring-disable-agent.png)

-Feel free to share your feedback or questions about Crash Monitoring by emailing diagnostics@microsoft.com
+Feel free to share your feedback or questions about Crash Monitoring by emailing [diagnostics@microsoft.com](mailto:diagnostics@microsoft.com)